simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 ## Introduction: A National Security Crisis

 In late 2024 and throughout 2025, independent security researchers uncovered what may be **the most significant security failure in law enforcement surveillance technology** in American history.
-Over **50 critical vulnerabilities** have been discovered in Flock Safety's camera systems—the same cameras that photograph and track over **150 million vehicles daily** across more than **80,000 deployments** nationwide.
+Over **50 critical vulnerabilities** have been discovered in Flock Safety's camera systems - the same cameras that photograph and track over **150 million vehicles daily** across more than **80,000 deployments** nationwide.

 This article provides a comprehensive technical analysis of these vulnerabilities based on:
 - **GainSec's formal white paper** "Examining the Security Posture of an Anti-Crime Ecosystem" (51 findings, 22 assigned CVEs, 8 pending)